Final estimates of the cereal and oilseed rape harvest 2017

-- Spring barley production decreased by 15 per cent to 1.3 million tonnes due to a seven per cent decrease in planted area and a nine per cent decrease in the average yield.
+Spring barley production increased by 11 per cent to 1.4 million tonnes, due to an eight per cent increase in yield and a two per cent increase in the planted area.

-- Wheat production decreased by nine per cent to 926,000 tonnes due to a nine per cent decrease in yield.
+Wheat production fell by four per cent to 889,000 tonnes, due to a four per cent fall in yield.
 Planted area remained unchanged.

-- Oat production increased by 33 per cent to 201,000 tonnes due to a 22 per cent increase in area and a nine per cent increase in yield.
+Oilseed rape production increased by 41 per cent to 144,000 tonnes, due to an 11 per cent increase in area and a 27 per cent increase in yield.

-Total cereal production in Scotland is estimated to have fallen in 2016 by 348,000 tonnes to 2.75 million tonnes.
-With the exception of the weather-hit 2012 harvest, this is the lowest since 2007.
-While the volume of the harvest was poorer than expected, industry experts collecting data have reported no particular concerns over quality.
+Total cereal production in Scotland is estimated to have increased in 2017 by 107,000 tonnes to 2.86 million tonnes.
+This is slightly below average for the last ten years.
+While the volume of the harvest was poorer than expected, and moisture content was particularly high, industry experts collecting data have reported no particular concerns over quality.

-- Overall cereal production is estimated at 2.75 million tonnes; 21,000 tonnes or 0.8 per cent below provisional estimates.
+Overall cereal production is estimated at 2.86 million tonnes; 226,000 tonnes or seven per cent below provisional estimates.

-- The estimated decrease in production of spring barley (down 15 per cent) is less than suggested by provisional estimates (17 per cent).
+The estimated increase in production of spring barley (up 11 per cent) is less than suggested by provisional estimates (16 per cent).

-- Wheat has fallen much more than expected, down 9.1 per cent rather than the 6.5 per cent initially estimated.
+Wheat production was down four per cent rather than the increase of seven per cent initially estimated.

 Full National Statistics Release